GSA/digitalgov.gov/content/news/2015/04/2015-04-06-using-personas-to-better-understand-customers-usa-gov-case-study.md

 Personas aren’t new to [USA.gov](http://www.usa.gov/).
 We developed personas several years ago because we recognized the importance of understanding our customers, their behaviors and information needs.
 As we’re evolving USA.gov and our contact center platforms, updated personas are important.

-We created [new personas](https://s3.amazonaws.com/digitalgov/_legacy-img/2015/04/USA.gov-Personas-March-2015.pdf) [PDF] of the customers who currently use USA.gov and 1-844-USA-GOV1 based on the themes and insights observed from several different data sets.
+We created [new personas](https://s3.amazonaws.com/digitalgov/_legacy-img/2015/04/USA.gov-Personas-March-2015.pdf) (PDF, 1.9 MB, 5 pages) of the customers who currently use USA.gov and 1-844-USA-GOV1 based on the themes and insights observed from several different data sets.
 We reviewed the following 2014 data:

   * USA.gov Web analytics (via the [Digital Analytics Program]({{< ref "/guides/dap/_index.md" >}})), including demographics, devices, common paths, popular pages, and outbound links
   * Onsite search data from [DigitalGov Search]({{< ref "service_search.md" >}})